How to Unclog a Drain With a Drain Snake

 Bend the end of the snake about 3 or 4 inches from the end before you insert it so it will more easily go around the corner when it encounters it.
 You can also try pulling back on the cable just a bit when you get to a corner.
 Doing so will give you a chance to reposition the snake so that it is angled toward the bend it has to make.
 Then, you can continue to push the cable forward.

 What Should You Do When a Drain Snake Isn't Working?

 There are several ways you can unclog a drain, so don't automatically lose hope if using a drain snake doesn't work.
 Usually, if the drain snake does not do the job of unclogging a drain, it is time to call in the professionals.

 A licensed plumber can use their expertise to assess the situation, diagnose the problem and then fix it.
-The drain augers that plumbers have access to more heavy-duty than the kinds you can buy at the store, so they may be able to clear clogs your drain snake can't.
+The drain augers that plumbers have access to are more heavy-duty than the kinds you can buy at the store, so they may be able to clear clogs your drain snake can't.
 Having a drain snaked tends to be a pretty affordable service, so don't hesitate to call in the pros when needed.

 Contact Mr. Rooter for Your Drain Cleaning Needs